 PHILOSOPHY OF THE PRACTICE & EXPERIENCE

-He is a graduate of Georgetown Law School with a Master’s of tax law from New York University Law School and four years of government service as a senior attorney with the Chief Counsel’s Office of the Internal Revenue Service and as a law clerk on the U.S. Tax Court.
+He is a graduate of Georgetown Law School with a Master’s of tax law from New York University Law School.
+He has served as a law clerk to the Honorable William M. Fay, U.S. Tax Court and as Senior Attorney of the Interpretative Division in the Chief Counsel’s Office of the Internal Revenue Service in Washington D.C., the IRS’s internal law firm.

 Mr. Lehman has a broad network of contacts in the legal profession on every continent.
 Regardless, of the issue, he has consistently guided clients through the legal maze with sophisticated tax strategies that assist a wide range of clients including: